 The Children’s Oncology Group has guidelines for the follow-up of patients treated for cancer as a child, teen, or young adult, including screening for second cancers.
 These can be found at www.survivorshipguidelines.org.

-All survivors of soft tissue sarcoma should avoid tobacco smoke, as smoking increases the risk of many cancers.
+All survivors of soft tissue sarcoma should avoid tobacco smoke , as smoking increases the risk of many cancers, as well as other health problems.

 To help maintain good health, survivors should also: